-Climate Change Is Top Global Concern, Public Expects Transparency On Climate Action, APCO Survey Finds
+CLIMATE CHANGE IS TOP GLOBAL CONCERN, PUBLIC EXPECTS TRANSPARENCY ON CLIMATE ACTION, APCO SURVEY FINDS

+A notable gap in understanding common terms related to climate action points to a strong demand for clearer language and transparent performance and accountability frameworks.

-Climate change is the biggest emergency for people around the world, but they are divided on how to address it, according to APCO Worldwide's inaugural global Climate Action Confidence Tracker , conducted in partnership with the World Business Council for Sustainable Development (WBCSD).
+Dubai: Climate change is the biggest emergency for people around the world, but they are divided on how to address it, according to APCO Worldwide's inaugural global Climate Action Confidence Tracker, conducted in partnership with the World Business Council for Sustainable Development (WBCSD).

 Main findings of the survey include: